 Our goal during the process is to “[ask] the right questions, [give] the right information, [and go] about it the right way,” which was Pastor Vincent Robinson’s experience during the charrette for Right Way Christian Center in Mobile, Alabama.
 Because that meeting starts with the question “What are your values,” we hold to the original designs as much as possible throughout the construction process.
 Pastor Mack noted less than a 10% difference between the initial rendering for Grace Fellowship and the final product.

 Catch the Vision as We Build Christian Churches

 At BGW, we build Christian churches for God and for your ministry, not for any of our own glory.
 This is why it is so important to us that we develop a design that is right for your vision.
 We want to be “kingdom-minded” as expressed by Shelly Teders of Crosspoint Christian Church in Cape Coral, Florida, to catch your vision.
 Daniel Orozco, Associate Pastor at Life Pointe Church said it best when he said, “They were serving us, not just doing us a service.”

-Because we are first an architectural firm to build Christian churches, we understand the needs of your congregation and your building.
+Because we are the first architectural firm to build Christian churches, we understand the needs of your congregation and your building.
 You don’t need to convince us to make the Sunday School rooms larger or to improve the acoustics—we have a general idea of what is important, and we follow your vision for the details.
 Jeff Swearingen, Lead Pastor at Crosspoint Christian Church, described it as catering to needs and “dialing in to (your) culture.”
 We will work closely with you to find a reasonable and functional design.

 We at BGW aim to be accessible and build strong friendships beyond our construction projects, among our architects, construction workers, and your church members.
 We believe in a ministry of construction as we build Christian churches, where the church is involved in ministering to the construction workers contractually so as to foster the expansion of God’s work.